vikejs/vike-react/CONTRIBUTING.md

 pnpm dev
 ```

 That's it.
-You can now view and test your modifications.
+You can now test your modifications.

-> [!Warning]
+> [!WARNING]
 > After changing the source code of `vike-react(-*)`, make sure to **always clear Vite's client cache** with `$ rm -rf examples/full/node_modules/.vite/`.
 Otherwise you'll get a version mismatch between the server (using the latest build) and the client (using the previous cached build).

-> [!Warning]
+> [!WARNING]
 > When switching Git branches, make sure to **run `pnpm reset`** at the monorepo root: it will re-install and re-build everything.
-It's required when swtiching to a branch that, for example, requires another Vike version.
+It's required when switching to a branch that, for example, requires another Vike version.

 <br/>